Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 \subsection{Network Structure}

-Our network has four branches to regress the albedo parameters, shape parameters, confidence map and other non-identity information (expression parameters, camera parameters and illumination parameters).
-We use the same residual block(Sphere64a) used in SphereFace\cite{liu2017sphereface}.
-As shown in Figure \ref{fig:pipeline}, Encode Module 2, 3 and 4 contain last two blocks(Conv3.x,Conv4.x) of Sphere64a, followed by a multilayer perceptron(MLP).
-They share the weights of Encode Module 1, which contains the first two blocks(Conv0.x,Conv1.x) of Sphere64a.
-Encode Module 1 serves as the feature extraction module, and Encode Modules 2-4 serve as the feature separation modules.
+Our network has four branches to regress the albedo parameters, shape parameters, \YL{a} confidence map and other non-identity information (expression parameters, camera parameters and illumination parameters).
+We use the same residual block (Sphere64a) used in SphereFace\cite{liu2017sphereface}.
+As shown in Figure \ref{fig:pipeline}, Encode \YL{Modules} 2, 3 and 4 contain last two blocks (Conv3.x,Conv4.x) of Sphere64a, followed \YL{by a fully-connected (FC) layer}.
+They share the weights of Encode Module 1, which contains the first two blocks (Conv0.x,Conv1.x) of Sphere64a.
+Encode Module 1 serves as the feature extraction module, \YL{while} Encode Modules 2-4 serve as the feature separation modules.
 The feature extraction module shares its low-level features with the feature separation modules, reducing the number of parameters of the whole network.
 Encode Modules 2-4 improve the network ability to separate high-level features.
-By balancing the depth of the feature extraction module and that of the feature separation module, the network can get obtain better results with fewer network parameters.
-The MLP adapts the output features to the size of our parameters (199-dim of the shape parameter, 29-dim of the expression parameters, 7-dim of the camera parameters, 27-dim of the illumination parameters and 512-dim of the albedo parameters).
-We use the same ConfNet structure to generate confidence map as in \cite{wu2020unsupervised}.
+By balancing the depth of the feature extraction module and that of the feature separation \YL{modules}, the network can obtain better results with fewer network parameters.
+The \YL{FC layer} adapts the output features to the size of our parameters (199-dim of the shape parameter, 29-dim of the expression parameters, 7-dim of the camera parameters, 27-dim of the illumination parameters and 512-dim of the albedo parameters).
+We use the same ConfNet structure to generate \YL{a} confidence map as in \cite{wu2020unsupervised}.
 The decoder of the albedo consists of a transposed convolution network and regresses the albedo UV map with a resolution of 256$\times$256.
-We regard the 3DMM basis as the fully connected layer in the neural network.
+We regard the 3DMM basis as \YL{a fully-connected layer with fixed connection weights} in the neural network.
 We build the rendering layer based on Pytorch3d implementation, and the illumination model is a spherical harmonic illumination model.